 Jess Haines, Family Relations and Applied Nutrition Professor as well as associate director of the Guelph Family Healthy Study at the University of Guelph, has found that parents tend to pack snacks higher in sugar for their girls lunches compared to boys lunches.
 The study looked at kids between 18 months and 5 years.

 CSAHS own Jess Haines, is looking for 300 more families to partake in a health study aimed to determine how we establish healthy habits early in life.
 Participating families will be followed for a 20 year period to look at how habits that were formed as children impact them as adults.
-Haines is looking specifically for families with children between the age of 18 months and 6 years old, since this age range is critical for creating heal
+Haines is looking specifically for families with children between the age of 18 months and 6 years old, since this age range is critical for creating healthy habits th

 An innovative lab at the U of G is providing a non-invasive, cost-effective method for clinically measuring sexual responses.